kirksaunders/simpleEngine/README.md

 - **stb_image**(Sean Barrett's Image Loading Library) - Single file, header-only C library for loading images

 ## Build Instructions
 See README in build/ for instructions on building with CMake.
 I don't recommend using the Makefile.old in the project root to build.
 It is no longer maintained, so there is no guarantee that it works.
-Furthermore it was only designed for GNU Make/MSYS Make in the first place, so it doesn't have the same reach as the CMake configs.
+Furthermore it was only designed for Unix Make/MSYS Make in the first place, so it doesn't have the same reach as the CMake configs.